 what results might occur and why (e.g. basic supply and demand)

-how a nation’s future might be economically impacted by these
+how a nation’s future might be economically impacted

 how we can influence change now to build a different future.

 Needless to say, economists are integral to creating change and shaping the circumstances of people, planet and profits.